MubashirMalik/learning-angular/notes.md

 bootstrapApplication(AppComponent);
 bootstrapApplication(HeaderComponent);
 ```
+- Components can be used in this way but it is not how we do it.
+- Idea is to build a tree of components.
+- **Why?** Exchange data and communicate with each other.
+- **Then How?** Call bootstrap only once and use other components inside app/root component.

 ### Important Concept Regarding CSS
 - A component can only see its own styles.
 For example, styles defined in `header.component.css` can only be seen by `HeaderComponent` and not by `AppComponent`.